Learn to configure the <table> element for Pull Reports™ Ad Hoc

 <report> |

-Specifies the id
+Specifies the id of the <table> within

 table resource path statements.

-is a global table,
+If the <table> is a global table,

-must be unique within the parent <catalog>
+the id must be unique within the parent <catalog>.

-join parent must have unique id
+with the same <table> join parent must have unique id values between themselves.

 This requirement ensures that each table resource path

-uniquely identifies one <table>
+uniquely identifies one <table> or <table_ref> within a <report>.

 The human-readable table name.